embeddr/raytracer-cpp/README.md

 # raytracer-cpp
-Basic C++ software raytracer, based on "Computer Graphics From Scratch".
-Created as a learning exercise.
+Basic C++ software raytracer, created as a learning exercise.
+Based on the introduction to raytracing provided in the book "Computer Graphics From Scratch" by Gabriel Gambetta, with some extensions and ideas of my own.

 ## Requirements / Dependencies
 * g++ 10 or later